 The saildrone exponent of −1.8 is slightly steeper but closer to the −5/3 spectral slope of the Kolmogorov power law for temperature fluctuations in the inertial range, displaying characteristics of passive scalar (temperature is advected with the flow) fully developed turbulence.
 The SST spectral slopes of −2 are consistent with the presence of submesoscale processes at the ocean surface in the Arctic Ocean and other oceanic regions [27–29].

-3.5.
-The Arctic River Discharge in the Yukon–Kuskokwim (Y–K) Delta.
-A Case Study
+4. The Arctic River Discharge in the Yukon–Kuskokwim (Y–K) Delta: A Case Study

 Previous work [13] compared SSS from NASA’s Soil Moisture Active Passive (SMAP) satellite and saildrone-derived SSS and concluded that both the saildrone and the SMAP were observing freshening, associated with the Y–K delta (Figure 8c).
 Figure 8b shows that similarly, saildrone-derived SSTs show an increase in temperature near the delta.
 We focus now on further evaluating whether the observed warming in the Y–K delta is consistent with the freshening due to the rivers’ discharge.